SymptomsBy Mayo Clinic Staff

 Anyone who experiences significant trauma to his or her head or neck needs immediate medical evaluation for the possibility of a spinal injury.
 In fact, it's safest to assume that trauma victims have a spinal injury until proven otherwise because:

-- Numbness or paralysis may result immediately or come on gradually as bleeding or swelling occurs in or around the spinal cord.
+- Numbness or paralysis may develop immediately or come on gradually as bleeding or swelling occurs in or around the spinal cord.

 - The time between injury and treatment can be critical in determining the extent of complications and the amount of recovery.